 Hi there ๐Ÿ‘‹, my name is Stefano Ottolenghi ๐Ÿคธ

 I hold a BSc in Applied Mathematics and a MSc in Computer Science with focus on cryptography and cybersecurity.
+I spent 3 further years doing research in ice-ocean interactions and models for climate change, while teaching university-level courses in a breadth of subjects.
+I am now training as a Feldenkrais teacher.

 I live in Stockholm ๐Ÿ‡ธ๐Ÿ‡ช, and I previously lived in Italy ๐Ÿ‡ฎ๐Ÿ‡น, Ireland ๐Ÿ‡ฎ๐Ÿ‡ช and Spain ๐Ÿ‡ช๐Ÿ‡ธ.